jsoftware/qtide/README.txt

 bin   - binaries, demo files
 config - example configs
-lib   - source for libjqt.so (in subdirs base, high and wd) main  - source for jqt
+lib   - source for libjqt.so (in subdirs base, grid, high and wd) main  - source for jqt

 Build:

 Edit makeall.sh in the top level directory to set jqt path, then run.

 Copy the binaries and links from bin to the j8/bin directory.

 Edit config files and copy to the J8 config directory